-A 12th-century chronical written about life in the confederation of city-states known as Kyivan Rus (see p.
-1-2 of History and Myth) named seven major deities worshipped by the region's inhabitants: Perun (god of thunder and order), Veles (god of the underworld), Khors and Dazhbog (sun gods), Stribog (god of wind and wealth), Mokosh (goddess of fertility), and SimargI (a winged lion or dog).
+A 12th-century chronical written about life in the confederation of city-states known as Kyivan Rus (see History and Myth) named seven major deities worshipped by the region's inhabitants: Perun (god of thunder and order), Veles (god of the underworld), Khors and Dazhbog (sun gods), Stribog (god of wind and wealth), Mokosh (goddess of fertility), and Simargl (a winged lion or dog).

 Early Slavic worship, while varied by region, had several common tenets.
 Slavs built and decorated temples with idols representing gods and spirits.
 The temples were the site of pagan festivals celebrating the gods and spirits, as well as animal and human sacrifices aimed at securing good fortune.
-Banquets celebrating religious occasions were also a major part of early Slavic life, and this tradition carries on in modern Russian culture (see p.
-3 of Sustenance and Health).
+Banquets celebrating religious occasions were also a major part of early Slavic life, and this tradition carries on in modern Russian culture (see Sustenance and Health).